constellation4sitecore/zodiac-sitecore10/README.md

 ## Step 15: Read the Manual
 Zodiac's Manual helps you understand the architecture philosophies of Zodiac and teaches you how to begin designing Items and building Renderings.
 There are step-by-step instructions for creating a new Site, a new Rendering, and new Label Groups.
 Use the Manual Site in Sitecore to see how Zodiac is supposed to be used.

-## Step 15: Season to Taste
+## Step 16: Start Development
 At this point you should have a running installation using Zodiac (with Constellation) as the backbone.
-You can now start development of your solution!
+Congratulations, your project is underway!

 For details on how to use various features of this installation, visit https://constellation4sitecore.com/ the official documentation site for Constellation and Zodiac.